 The Saint John — This hotel is the perfect place to stay in you have a higher budget and are looking for a bit of luxury on your trip to Malta.
 Excellently located in Valletta, they have a number of wonderful, air-conditioned rooms on offer, fantastic facilities, and 24-hour reception.
 Click here to see their latest prices

-Airbnb — If the above two options are a bit out of your price range, there are a handful of Airbnb properties — both private rooms and full apartments — in Valletta that can be much more agreeable to budget-conscious travellers.
+Airbnb — If the above two options are a bit out of your price range, there are a handful of Airbnb properties such as this modern apartment with sea views that can be much more agreeable to budget-conscious travellers.
 Make sure to book well in advance if you have your heart set on staying in the capital.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+Click here to browse the best Airbnbs in Valletta!

 Not quite what you’re looking for?
 Click here to browse other hotels in Valletta!